skgrange/rmweather/cran-comments.md

-## Resubmission
+## New package version

-This is a resubmission to address failure of manual CRAN checks.
-I have:

-  - Expanded the package's "Description" field to describe the method and added a reference which uses the method to conduct an example analysis (https://doi.org/10.5194/acp-18-6223-2018).
-This reference will be replaced with a true citation of the method when it is available, this work is in preparation.

-  - Added two new data objects so all examples are valid, executable code.

-  - Removed all uses of \dontrun{} in preference for \donttest{} in the examples.
-This change required the inclusion of the extra data objects.
-There are examples which will take longer than five seconds to run.
-However, because they are surrounded by \donttest, they will not be run unless non-standard options are used.
+This is a general update for the package with some additional functionality but was motivated due to check failures on the CRAN platforms.
+The CRAN failures have been addressed with adding tolerance to a unit test and moving the unit testing package (testthat) from an imported to a suggested package.

 ## Test environments

-  - Local, Ubuntu 16.04.4 LTS, R 3.4.4
+  - Local, Ubuntu 16.04.4 LTS, R 3.5.1

   - Travis CI, Ubuntu 14.04.5 LTS, R 3.5.0